 Absenteeism can lead to increased stress, feelings of complacency, role ambiguity and even workplace bullying.

-When leaders believe that everyone should think and act like them, effective communication becomes nearly impossible and ultimately, a business becomes stagnant.
-As a leader, it is your responsibility to develop effective methods of communication, and being flexible in your approach is key to achieving this.
+Toxic leadership believes that everyone should think and act like them, effective communication becomes nearly impossible and ultimately, a business becomes stagnant.
+As a leader, it is your responsibility to develop effective methods of communication.
+Being flexible in your approach is key to achieving this.

 An air of competition is common amongst leadership teams.
-Because for an employee to ultimately make it as a business leader, they had to distinguish themselves among their peers in order to rise the ranks.
+For an employee to make it as a business leader, they had to distinguish themselves among their peers.

 However, as a one of these leaders, it’s important to let your competitive nature go—when you have a team of leaders constantly contending for status, influence and ultimately, their boss’ job, they are putting the business at risk and developing a hostile work environment.
 These types of rivalries can fracture a company by having teams work against each other rather than together.

 One of the most subtle of toxic leadership traits is the idea of perfectionism.
-That’s because perfectionism is often disguised as having extremely high standards or an intense work ethic.
+If you have extremely high standards or an intense work ethic, you might be disguising your perfectionism.
 And because it’s not easy to detect, leaders have to be especially cautious and self-aware of their behaviors.

 According to Forbes, perfectionism “is the behavior where an individual is constantly striving for unobtainable standards or judging their self-worth on achievements.”

 When leaders become perfectionists, they set unrealistic team goals, become overly critical and very often, micromanage their employees.
 While it is important to set goals, challenge employees and provide constructive feedback, there is a fine line between being a perfectionist and being an effective leader.